Purpose

 Explanatory Note 4

-A Familiar context can be formal and informal contexts that students engage with regularly.
-This includes family and immediate community settings (school, marae, sports teams etc) and experiences and events present or past.
+A familiar context can be formal and informal contexts that students engage with regularly.
+This includes family and immediate community settings (school, marae, sports teams etc) and experiences or events present and past.

 Explanatory Note 5